 Any house will do, provided it has a room or outdoor space if the weather is reliable (ahem) which will fit 25 or more people seated, plus the performers.
-Whilst this might seem like a lot of people to squish into a typical living room, if you can take out some of the bigger furniture and put rows of dining chairs in instead (and we appreciate that most people don’t own 25 dining chairs, but you might be able to borrow some from the neighbours) it’s actually not that difficult.
+Whilst this might seem like a lot of people to squish into a typical living room, if you can take out some of the bigger furniture and put rows of dining chairs in instead (and I appreciate that most people don’t own 25 dining chairs, but you might be able to borrow some from the neighbours) it’s actually not that difficult.

 “So who can come?”
 A House Concert is attended by people you invite, your family, friends and neighbours, not members of the public, so you needn’t worry about ending up with a house full of strangers.

 “Do I need to provide refreshments?”
 You don’t have to provide refreshments, though most people do in some form or other.
 Lots of hosts ask their audiences to bring and share.
 Really it’s entirely up to you – just make sure people know what the arrangements are before they come.
-We’d quite like a cup of tea and if possible a bed for the night would be handy if you are a long way from Glasgow.
+I’d quite like a cup of tea and if possible a bed (and breakfast?) for the night would be handy if you are a long way from Glasgow.

 “What makes a House Concert special?”
 In general terms, a House Concert is obviously smaller and more intimate than a public concert, with the performers playing right under the noses of the audience, usually acoustically and chatting one to one, a much closer exchange between the performers and the audience.
-If there is a favourite tune that you like - we'll see if we can play it for you.
+If there is a favourite tune that you like - I'll see if I can play it for you.